 You have a variety of resources available if you have questions or would like to learn more about the public records law.
-The following resources are available at your agency:

-- Records custodian

-- Records officer and coordinators

-- Legal counsel

-- Public records notices

-- Many agencies also have policies or manuals available to employees to further explain public records responsibilities
+These resources include your agency's records custodian, your agency's records officer and coordinators, your agency's legal counsel, and your agency's public records notices.
+Many agencies also have policies or manuals available to employees to further explain public records responsibilities.
 Finally, the Wisconsin Department of Justice regularly publishes a public records compliance guide.
 You can find this guide by visiting the DOJ website or by selecting the link on this slide.